smarkesini/xpack/README.md

 **Notes**
 *Installation:* The order of installation should be (dxchange) Tomopy, cupy, mpi4py, then this package.
 Tomopy comes with its own libraries that override others.
 *Cache:* the library saves the Sparse matrices or SpMV each time you change geometry (number of pixels, angles, rotation center, ...).
 To clear them, use xtomo.sparse_plan.clean_cache()

+## Usage (Python)

+From Python, the most general interface (using mpi, etc) can be used as (e.g. 2 mpi workers, using GPUs, iradon algorithm):

+>  import xtomo

+>  tomo2=xtomo.recon(data,theta, rot_center, Dopts = None)

+where the data should be in sinogram order, e.g.:

+> num_rays=data.shape[0]
+> num_angles=data.shape[1]
+> num_slices=data.shape[2]

+theta is the angle in radians, rot_center is the position of the center of rotation, and Dopts is an optional set of parameters to define the type of solvers, parallelization, GPUs, etc. for example to use TV regularization on 2 GPUS:

+>  Dopts={ 'algo':'TV', 'GPU': True, 'n_workers' : 2 }

+See example '[examples/tomobank_rec.py](https://github.com/smarkesini/xpack/blob/master/xtomo/examples/tomobank_rec.py)', that will process tomo_00001 from [tomobank](https://tomobank.readthedocs.io/en/latest/) [^8] using stripe-removal from [^9] or [^10] for pre-processing.

+Dopts can be used to change various solvers, regularization parameters, chunking (to proces piece by piece), max_iterations,  GPU or CPU, number of mpi jobs spawned.
+Example options to apply TV regularization, with 2 GPUs, chunking 16 slices at a time:
+ Dopts={ 'algo':'TV', 'GPU': True, 'n_workers' : 2 , 'reg': .02, 'max_chunk_slice': 16}

+There are other interfaces to the solvers that don't use mpi, don't chunk the data (to fit in memory), or don't iterate.
+Essentially starting from (1) the core functions, (2) to the iterative solvers, (3) looping chunks of data, and mpi:

+[1] The core one-step inverse radon transform using the SPmV operation can be used as follows:

+> from xtomo.fubini import radon_setup
+> radon, iradon = radon_setup(num_rays, theta, xp=[cupy or numpy], center=None,filter_type='hamming')
+> tomogram=iradon(data)

+[2] Algorithms (sirt, cgls, tv, ...), e.g. for tv on GPU:

+> from xtomo.wrap_algorithms import wrap
+> reconstruct=wrap(sino_shape,theta,rot_center,'tv' ,xp=cupy)
+> tomogram = reconstruct(sinogram_stack, verbose)

+[3] Chunking, if things don't fit in memory :

+> from xtomo.loop_sino import recon
+> tomo, times_loop= recon(sino, theta, algo = 'iradon', ...)

 ## Usage (command line)